Everything You Need To Know For Visiting Panajachel, Guatemala

 Panajachel is a small town located on the North shore of Lake Atitlán in Guatemala and is one of the major tourism areas in Guatemala.
 I lived 5 months in this beautiful town and would like to share all my Pana knowledge tips with you.
-This Panajachel travel guide includes information on guesthouses, villas, hotels, attractions and advice on travel, restaurants, nightlife and more.
+This Panajachel travel guide includes information on travel, things to do, places to eat, nightlife and accommodation.
+Enjoy!

 Most people visit Panajachel from Antigua, Guatemala or San Pedro La Laguna.
 The ride to Lake Atitlán from Antigua scales innumerable hills, valleys, and mountains.
 Since most chicken bus drivers take tight turns at blood-curdling speeds, I recommend you booking a shared shuttle service.
 It is good to keep in mind that the chicken buses are faster, but not as safe as the shuttle buses.
 The shuttle services are usually more expensive, GUA -> PANA Q 165 and ANT -> PANA Q100, in comparison with the chicken buses, GUA -> PANA Q 30 and GUA – >PANA Q 40, but are more comfortable and most important, more safe!